-- The EPA creates a perfect platform for regulatory cooperation, but that further efforts are needed to keep the momentum up. - A similar mind-set as was shown during the negotiations is needed so that an enforceable harmonisation of regulations can be realised. - Continued dialogue is needed, but that clear goals are defined as to avoid a dialogue without results
+- The EPA creates a perfect platform for regulatory cooperation, but further efforts are needed to keep the momentum up. - A similar mind-set as was shown during the negotiations is needed so that enforceable harmonisation of regulations can be realised. - Continued dialogue is needed, but clear goals need to be defined as to avoid a dialogue without results.